PhrozenIO/PowerRunAsAttached/README.md

 ## CSharp Version: `SharpRunAsAttached`

-You will find a version of this project in pure C# [HERE](https://gist.github.com/DarkCoderSc/60a18484fbda7bbb2a1ec0f2b1d42cb7#file-sharprunasattached-cs)
+You will find an alternative version of this project in pure C# [HERE](https://gist.github.com/DarkCoderSc/60a18484fbda7bbb2a1ec0f2b1d42cb7#file-sharprunasattached-cs)

-## Pure PowerShell Version Notes

-At first place, my goal was to create a pure PowerShell version of that script (without inline CSharp) but I faced multiple difficulties mostely because of Asynchronous Reading Operation issues and lack of threading functionalities that would fit my needs.

-The difficulty I faced was caused by my need to read both `Stdout` / `Stderr` in parallel of waiting for user input.
-Briefly, making the whole thing interactive was a huge pain in pure Powershell.

-### Update 20 December 2021

-I finally managed to do something stable in pure powershell.
-You will find it in the folder `PowerRunAsAttached` as `PowerRunAsAttached_PSOnly.psm1`

-The `Stderr` handling works pretty nicely now but it is not yet perfect.